 The management program provides students with a balance of technical and interpersonal skills required to be effective managers and to lead others in a world of constant change and intense competition.
-This program offers three majors and an emphasis.
+This program offers one major and an emphasis.

 This major is recommended if you are interested in more diverse areas of management.
 It allows for combining interests in areas such as human resource management, management information systems and operations management by selecting from a range of courses.

 This major emphasizes the management of the relationship between an organization and its employees.
-Business, nonprofit, government, and union organizations all need specialists who are trained to respond to employee concerns, administer labor and employment laws, and design policies dealing with diversity and equal opportunity, recruiting and selection, training, performance appraisal, compensation, benefits, discipline, and labor negotiations.
+Business firms need Human Resource specialists who are capable of helping position the organization strategically through the design and administration of policies dealing with diversity and equal opportunity, recruiting and selection, training, performance appraisal, compensation, benefits, discipline, employee rights, and labor negotiations.
 Curriculum is focused on organizational efficiency and effectiveness.

 This major is designed to prepare you in the technical and strategic aspects of producing goods and services.
 Operations management involves the application of managerial, quantitative, and computer skills to areas of lean, six-sigma, ERP, inventory management, forecasting and scheduling, with the goal of giving students the tools to effectively manage service and manufacturing operations.
-SAP, the enterprise resource planning (ERP) software, is integrated into the majority of the operations management courses.
+SAP, the enterprise resource planning (ERP) software, and other software packages are integrated into the majority of the operations management courses.